 (viii) Must be domiciled in a country with a minimum long-term sovereign (or equivalent) rating of AA+/Aa1, with the following conditions:

-1. Sovereign ratings must be available from at least two rating agencies acceptable to PJMSettlement (e.g. S&P, Moody’s, Fitch, DBRS).
+1. Sovereign ratings must be available from at least two rating agencies acceptable to PJM (e.g. S&P, Moody’s, Fitch, DBRS).

-2. Each agency’s sovereign rating for the domicile will be considered to be the lowest of: country ceiling, senior unsecured government debt, long-term foreign currency sovereign rating, long-term local currency sovereign rating, or other equivalent measures, at PJMSettlement’s sole discretion.
+2. Each agency’s sovereign rating for the domicile will be considered to be the lowest of: country ceiling, senior unsecured government debt, long-term foreign currency sovereign rating, long-term local currency sovereign rating, or other equivalent measures, at PJM’s sole discretion.

 3. Whether ratings are available from two or three agencies, the lowest of the two or three will be used.